SkinSightApp/Skin-Sight-MD/README.md

 - Accurate detection of various skin problems
 - Immediate feedback on uploaded images
-- Detailed information about potential conditions
+- Detailed Mendicin information about potential conditions, along with the link to the drug store
-- Accessible via mobile and web platforms
+- Accessible via Android phone
-- Resources for treatment options
-- Connection with healthcare professionals

 ---

 ## How to Use